orblivion/ntfy/.sandstorm/README.md

 **For the initial release** users will not be able to protect topics with username/password (due to needing auth headers, see above).
 As with free ntfy.sh accounts, please treat topics like passwords!

-Note that the API URL is random and revokable, which can help you hide your ntfy grain.
+Note that the API URL is (thanks to Sandstorm) random and revokable, which can help you hide your ntfy grain.
 However services (Mastodon, etc) that send notifications will see the endpoint, so it won't be totally secret.

 Because this is Sandstorm, we still want to make ntfy a single-user app and give the user as much ownership over it as possible.
 For future versions we might add the ability to monitor or approve topics in the web UI.